aleshaleksey/fansys23/12-equipment-economy.md

 ### Materials

 Materials come in a hierarchy of hardness/quality.
-Materials higher on the scale have superior qualities, are harder to work with, generally rarer, give bonuses to attack/damage/armour/durability, etc. Materials lower on the scale are usually cheaper and easier to work with, but also make for less effective tools, weapons and armour.
+Materials higher on the scale have superior qualities, are generally rarer, harder to work with, and give bonuses to attack/damage/armour/durability, etc. Materials lower on the scale are usually cheaper and easier to work with, but also make for less effective tools, weapons and armour.

 ___
 #### Material Ranks

 Materials have an absolute rank.
 Absolute rank is important for the "sunder" manoeuvre rules.
 The highest rank is 0.
 If the weapon used when performing the "sunder" manoeuvre is made of a "lower ranking material, the total amount of damage is reduced by 1, and the weapon making the attack takes 1 point of damage.
-If the weapon used in the attack is made of "higher" materials, the amount of damage is 2 per damage dice of the attacking weapon instead of 1.
+If the weapon used in the attack is made of "higher ranked" materials, the amount of damage is 2 per damage dice of the attacking weapon instead of 1.

 ___
 #### Material types